Project

 I think the SpaceSeparatedTokenizer is the correct one to use.

-#8 Updated by Luke Murphey about 11 years ago
+#8 Updated by Luke Murphey almost 12 years ago

 It looks like the query parser uses the analyzer associated with the schema to parse the search.
 See QueryParser.__init__: